 We run fortnightly #physiotalk tweet chats, and many of these are run by guest hosts or co-hosts – including students, associates, early career practitioners and patient representatives.

 Hosting a #physiotalk is a great way to share your knowledge and explore a topic with peers.
 It also counts towards your CPD, and can help demonstrate the wider impact of social media skills.

 This is a guide to what’s involved in hosting or co-hosting #physiotalk.
 Depending on how confident you feel the physiotalk team support you with planning, running and reviewing a #physiotalk twitter chat.

 - Decide on a topic you think people will be interested in and that you would be confident to lead a chat on (you don’t need to be an expert as it’s also about facilitating discussion).
-We are aiming for a range of topics over 2014 to appeal across the profession but appreciate we can’t be too choosy!
+We are aiming for a range of topics to appeal across the profession but appreciate we can’t be too choosy!